-- If a non third-party copy device is listed in 3pc.conf file, correct or remove the non third-party copy device entry. - If an incorrect lun is specified in the 3pc.conf file, or the device does not exist, correct the 3pc.conf file as appropriate.

-◆ If an appropriate mover.conf file (with or without file-name extension) could not be found, the /usr/openv/netbackup/logs/bptm log may show the following:
+- If a non third-party copy device is listed in 3pc. file, correct it or remove the non third-party copy device entry. - If an incorrect lun is specified in the 3pc. file or the device does not exist, correct the 3pc. file as appropriate. - If an appropriate mover.conf file (with or without file name extension) cannot be found, the /usr/openv/netbackup/logs/bptm log may show the following:

-'''

-09:51:04 [22281] <2> setup_mover_tpc: no mover.conf.vertex_std_tpc or mover.conf file exists, cannot perform TPC backup 09:51:04 [22281] <16> bptm: unable to find or communicate with Third-Party-Copy mover for policy vertex_std_tpc
+''' 09:51:04 [22281] <2> setup_mover_tpc: no mover.conf.vertex_std_tpc or mover.conf file exists, cannot perform TPC backup 09:51:04 [22281] <16> bptm: unable to find or communicate with Third-Party-Copy mover for policy vertex_std_tpc Make sure that an appropriate mover.conf file exists in /usr/openv/netbackup on the media server.
+This file can be any of the following: '''

-'''

-Make sure that an appropriate mover.conf file exists in /usr/openv/netbackup on the media server.
-This file can be any of the following:

-- mover.conf.policy_name file, where policy_name exactly matches the name of the policy. - ◆ mover.conf.storage_unit_name, where storage_unit_name exactly matches the name of the storage unit selected in the Backup Policy Management Policy attributes dialog (such as nut-4mm-robot-t14-0). - mover.conf file (no extention) for configurations that have only one third-party copy device.
+- mover.conf.policy name file, where policy name exactly matches the name of the policy. - mover.conf.storage unit name, where storage unit name exactly matches the name of the storage in the Backup Policy Management Policy attributes dialog box (such as nut-4mm-robot-t14-0). - mover.conf file (no extension) for the configurations that have only one third-party copy device.

-Note that NetBackup looks for an appropriate mover.conf file in the above order.
+Note that NetBackup looks for an appropriate mover.conf file in the order.

-◆ If the SCSI pass-through path of the third-party copy device, as entered in the mover.conf file (with or without file-name extension), does not exist, the /usr/openv/netbackup/logs/bptm log may show the following:
+If the SCSI pass-through path of the third-party copy device, as entered in the mover.conf file, does not actually exist, the bptm log may show the following:

-'''

-09:50:12 [22159] <16> setup_mover_tpc: open of passthru path /dev/sg/cXtXlX failed, No such file or directory 09:50:12 [22159] <16> bptm: unable to find or communicate with Third-Party-Copy mover for policy vertex_std_tpc
+''' 09:50:12 [22159] <16> setup_mover_tpc: open of passthru path /dev/sg/cXtXlX failed.
+No such file or directory 09:50:12 [22159] <16> bptm: unable to find or communicate with Third-Party-Copy mover for policy vertex_std_tpc Correct the SCSI pass-through path of the third-party copy device that is entered in the mover, conf file. '''

-'''

-Correct the SCSI pass-through path of the third-party copy device that is entered in the mover.conf file.

-• If the third-party copy device returned an error, you may see either of the following messages in /usr/openv/netbackup/ logs/bptm log:

-'''

-cannot process extended copy error due to truncated sense data, may be HBA problem

-'''

-'''

-disk error occurred on extended copy command, key = 0x0, asc = 0x0, ascq = 0x0 (where key, asc and ascq are all zero)

-'''

-your host-bus adapter (HBA) and its driver may need to be updated, or may not be supported by NetBackup Advanced Client.
-The host-bus adapters supported in the release are listed in the NetBackup Release Notes.
+If the third-party copy device returned an error, you may see either of the following messages in /usr/openv/netbackup/ logs/bptm log: cannot process extended copy error due to truncated sense data, may be HBA problem disk error occurred on extended copy command, key = 0x0, asc = (where key, asc, and ascq are all zero) 0x0, ascq = 0x0Your host-bus adapter (HBA) and its driver may need to be updated, or NetBackup Snapshot Client may not support them.
+The supported host-bus adapters are listed in the NetBackup Release Note.